-During Writer’s Workshop, when students are ready to draft, you can have them do so in a Google Document.
+During Writer’s Workshop, when learners are ready to draft, you can have them do so in a Google Document.

 Upon creating a new document, they immediately “share” it with you, allowing you “editing” privileges.

-You then receive an email from each student that “shared” his/her document with you.
-That email has the link to their respective document.
+You then receive an email from each child that “shared” his/her document with you.
+That email has the link to his/her respective document.

 Moving forward, you’ll have direct access to the student’s document, with the ability to edit, write, comment, or revise.